-Cantilena consists of six professional players, and every year we invite selected students from the Royal Conservatoire of Scotland, some of who will be experiencing for the first time the concentration and sustained demand for excellence that is required for a week of great music.
+Cantilena consists of seven professional players, and every year we invite selected Cantilena Scholars from the Royal Conservatoire of Scotland, some of whom will be experiencing for the first time the concentration and sustained demand for excellence that is required for a week of great music.

 ANGUS RAMSAY (Violin & Artistic Director)

 Angus Ramsay studied under the celebrated violinist Max Rostal at the Music Conservatoire in Bern, Switzerland.
 Throughout the last 35 years, he has performed both as a soloist and as part of many of the most respected and well-known orchestras and chamber music groups in the UK and Europe.
 He is Artistic Director of The Music Parlour, teaches extensively throughout Scotland and has also spent his career as a principal player in the orchestra of Scottish Opera.

 Allan Neave studied classical guitar at the then RSAMD, RNCM and finally with the Great Spanish master – José Tomas in Alicante.
 Since this time he has been a regular guest at many of the world’s leading musical festivals including the Edinburgh International, St Magnus, Cheltenham, Lorient, Iserlohn International Guitar Festivals, as well as performances at Tartan Week, New York in 2012.
 He is a regular guest at many of the worlds leading musical events and has worked with many influential musicians including Nikita Koshkin, David Fennessy, Hans Werner Henze, Gordon McPherson and Stephen Dodgson.

 To date, his career has been an eclectic one, from recordings to international tours.
 Past highlights have included many performances of Rodrigo’s Concierto de Aranjuez with some of the UK’s leading ensembles – Royal Scottish National Orchestra/ Northern Sinfonia/ Scottish Chamber Orchestra.